Truncated icosahedron

 In geometry, the truncated icosahedron is a polyhedron that can be constructed by truncating all of the regular icosahedron's vertices.
-Intuitively, it may be regarded as footballs (or soccer balls) that are typically patterned with white hexagons and black pentagons.
-Geodesic dome structures such as those whose architecture Buckminster Fuller pioneered are often based on this structure.
+The polyhedron can be regarded as a football (UK English) or a soccer ball (US English), typically patterned with white hexagons and black pentagons.
+Geodesic dome structures, such as those whose architecture Buckminster Fuller pioneered, are often based on this structure.
 It is an example of an Archimedean solid, as well as a Goldberg polyhedron.

 Construction

 The truncated icosahedron can be constructed from a regular icosahedron by cutting off all of its vertices, known as truncation.
-Each of the 12 vertices at the one-third mark of each edge creates 12 pentagonal faces and transforms the original 20 triangle faces into regular hexagons.
-Therefore, the resulting polyhedron has 32 faces, 90 edges, and 60 vertices.
+Each of the 12 vertices at the one-third mark of each edge creates 12 pentagonal faces and transforms the original 20 triangular faces into regular hexagons.
+Therefore, the resulting polyhedron has 32 faces (12 pentagons and 20 hexagons), 90 edges, and 60 vertices.

 A Goldberg polyhedron is one whose faces are 12 pentagons and some multiple of 10 hexagons.
-There are three classes of Goldberg polyhedron, one of them is constructed by truncating all vertices repeatedly, and the truncated icosahedron is one of them, denoted as $\operatorname{GP}(1,1)$.
+There are three classes of Goldberg polyhedra, one of which is constructed by repeatedly truncating all of its vertices, and the truncated icosahedron is one of them, denoted as $\operatorname{GP}(1,1)$.

 Properties

+Metric properties

 The surface area $A$ and the volume $V$ of the truncated icosahedron of edge length $a$ are: